Harvelon365/HTM1/readme.md

 `-v` or `--verbose` : Enables a fully-fledged debug mode including a full stack trace and complete debug statements

+## Deinterpreter

+While there is a deinterpreter included as part of the `parser.py` file it is not very user friendly and requires janky use of the python shell and manual imports.

+Sorry :/

 ## Example Files

 There are example `.htm1` files in the `examples/` directory that are helpful for getting to know the language.